ansys/DevRelDocs/2024R2_Test/Mechanical-ACT-API-24R2/api/ansys/mechanical/stubs/v241/Ansys/Mechanical/DataModel/MechanicalEnums/MeshWorkflow/DataTransferType.md

 # `DataTransferType`

+<a id="ansys.mechanical.stubs.v241.Ansys.Mechanical.DataModel.MechanicalEnums.MeshWorkflow.DataTransferType"></a>

 #### *class* ansys.mechanical.stubs.v241.Ansys.Mechanical.DataModel.MechanicalEnums.MeshWorkflow.DataTransferType

 Bases: [`enum.Enum`](https://docs.python.org/3/library/enum.html#enum.Enum)

-This enum is referenced in the ìOutputî tree node and defines how the generated Mesh Workflow data should be transferred back into Mechanical geometry part(s) together with the associated mesh.
+This enum is referenced in the ‚ÄúOutput‚Äù tree node and defines how the generated Mesh Workflow data should be transferred back into Mechanical geometry part(s) together with the associated mesh.

 <!-- !! processed by numpydoc !! -->